Tennis Challenge In a recent U.S. Open tennis tournament, there w... | Channels for Pearson+

 1

-Step 3: Identify the total number of outcomes.
-The total number of challenges made is given as 945 in the problem statement.

-Step 4: Write the probability formula.
-Substitute the values into the formula: P(Overturned Call) = (Total number of overturned calls) / (Total number of challenges).

-Step 5: Simplify the fraction to express the probability.
-Divide the total number of overturned calls by the total number of challenges to get the probability.
-Leave the result in fraction or decimal form as required.
+Step 5: Simplify the formula to find the probability.
+Divide the number of overturned calls made by women (95) by the total number of overturned calls (160 + 95).

 Verified video answer for a similar problem: